University System of Georgia

 The package cost does not include tuition, textbooks, extra meals, entrance fees to some field trips that are not included with cost of program, and weekend travel expenses, passport and related expenses, spending money, ground transport to and from the U.S. airport through which flights will be scheduled, or any other costs beyond those listed above.

-There is an all-day*Mandatory* student orientation on May 16th in Milledgeville at the Georgia College & State University Campus.
+There is an all-day*Mandatory* student orientation on May 13th in Macon at the Middle Georgia College Campus.
 This meeting starts at 9am and is over at 4pm.
 Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to your home institution as your final grade.

 Late Fees for Passports & Photos